 Our Premium and All In incorporation packages include 1 year of registered office and records address services at no extra cost.
 For a small fee we can continue to act as your registered office and records address for future years.
 This helps to ensure that your corporation is properly maintained.

-So why would you choose to do it yourself?
+So why might you want to choose to do it yourself?

 The only real benefit to incorporating with a do-it-yourself website or service is to save a few dollars on the initial incorporation fees.
 But are you really saving anything when you consider annual maintenance, legal issues and potential headaches?
 Is it worth the risk to your business?